top of page

 Why did Oliveira miss weight?

-Officially, by 0.5 lbs after multiple weigh-in attempts on a scale calibrated to the Nevada State Athletic Commission's standards.
-Oliveira had been making the 155-lb lightweight limit successfully for over a decade.
-The cause of the miss has been debated — some sources have suggested the scale was miscalibrated; others have attributed it to a Friday-morning dehydration miscalculation.
-The result was the same: Oliveira was stripped of the title on the scales, became ineligible to claim it with a win, and Gaethje became the only eligible candidate for the vacant belt.
+Officially, by 0.5 lbs after multiple weigh-in attempts.
+Oliveira had been making the 155-lb limit successfully for over a decade.
+The Nevada State Athletic Commission refused to allow a re-weigh.
+The result: Oliveira was stripped on the scales, became ineligible to claim the belt with a win, and Gaethje became the only eligible candidate for the vacant belt.

 Was the Namajunas-Esparza 2 fight really that bad?

 Yes.
-Fewer than 50 combined significant strikes across five championship rounds is among the lowest output in UFC title-fight history.
+Fewer than 50 combined significant strikes across five championship rounds.
 Rounds two and three featured stretches of multiple minutes where neither fighter threw a single strike.
-The performance was widely criticised; the ABC commission downgraded the post-fight bonus structure for the bout.
-Esparza's win was technically legitimate — she scored the takedowns and pressed the action — but the in-cage product was the most-criticised championship-fight performance of 2022.
+The performance was widely criticised; the ABC commission downgraded the post-fight bonus structure.

 What made the Chandler-Ferguson KO so memorable?

 The execution and the still frame.
 Chandler timed Ferguson's forward pressure perfectly, landed a clean front kick to the jaw at 0:17 of round two, and dropped Ferguson unconscious.
-The still frame — Chandler's foot fully extended past Ferguson's chin, Ferguson's legs already collapsing under him, the canvas visible behind — became one of the most-circulated MMA photographs of the modern era.
-The combination of technique, timing, and visual impact made it the consensus 2022 Knockout of the Year.
+The still frame — Chandler's foot fully extended past Ferguson's chin, Ferguson's legs already collapsing — became one of the most-circulated MMA photographs of the modern era.

 Did Oliveira keep the title after UFC 274?